-The FACT is assigned after completion of the coursework phase and will normally be composed of two G-ETS faculty members, one of whom is the adviser, and the third may member from the church atlarge.
+The FACT is assigned after completion of the coursework phase and will normally be composed of two G-ETS faculty members, one of whom is the track adviser, and the third may member from the church at-large.
 That person must have an earned doctoral degree.
 Approved adjunct or affiliate faculty members may be nominated, as well as others proposed by the student.

-The adviser chairs the FACT.
+The track adviser chairs the FACT for each student in the track.
 Other members of the FACT are suggested by the student and approved by the Program Director.
-However, the student may find it helpful to consult with the adviser on the selection of the additional faculty who will comprise the Faculty Advisory Team for Research.
+However, the student may find it helpful to consult with the track adviser on the selection of the additional faculty who will comprise the Faculty Advisory Team for Research.